mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * stored in project directory in .vscode directory
     * files are settings.json and keybindings.json
   * can check into version control so project team can share

+## Version Lens extension

+* "shows the latest version for each package" in package.json
+* look for packages that are not preceded by "Latest"
+* clicking a version link updates `package.json` to refer to that version, but `npm install` must be run to actually install it

 ## Vim extension